Unammed-Language-Project/Neo-Java/README.md

 First, git clone this repository.
 Then, open up the folder with your IDE, and run `Neo.java`.
 This will first run a test program file, `hehe.neo`, then pop you into a REPL.

+## Neo Syntax
+I will make a proper wiki/tutorial website, but for no, you can check the NeoLang repository, which explains all the current features of the language and how they work.
+I'll try to keep it updated, but my memory is horrid so feel free to submit a pull request or issue on the repo to remind me!

 ## Repl commands
 Currently, there arent many REPL commands.
 In fact, there's only one command.
 That little command is `#exit`.
 This does exactly what you think it does, it exits the REPL.